Complete Guide to Cloud Kitchens: Meaning, Benefits, How to Start One

 The FOH and BOH sections of a restaurant must work seamlessly to produce high-quality and safe dishes.

 A food service business such as a restaurant has a very fast-paced environment that the restaurant owner must properly manage.
 To do this, managers must be aware of the core responsibilities of the two main sections of any food business - the FOH and BOH.
-The front of the house and back of the house sections make up the entire food service establishment.
-Each section has its job and functions to serve guests and achieve customer satisfaction.

-In this article, we discuss the key areas of FOH and BOH and show restaurant managers how they can efficiently maintain food safety compliance while managing their operations using our smart Food Safety Management System.
+To provide excellent service, food managers must consistently monitor each team's progress.
+While the front-of-house teams handle difficult customer interactions, the back-of-house team prepares the food.
+In this article, we'll cover the key areas of FOH and BOH and show restaurant managers how they can efficiently maintain food safety compliance while managing their operations using our smart Food Safety Management System.

 FOH and BOH are the two main components of a food service business operation.
 The two departments work together to provide a coordinated and safe dining experience for customers.